ucan-wg/awake/README.md

 AWAKE begins by all parties listening on a common channel.
 The channel itself is unimportant: it MAY be public, broadcast to all listeners, be assynchronous, and over any transport.
 To reduce channel noise, it is RECOMMENDED that this channel be specific to some topic.

 For instance, a websocket channel on the topic `awake:did:key:zStEZpzSMtTt9k2vszgvCwF4fLQQSyA15W5AQ4z3AR6Bx4eFJ5crJFbuGxKmbma4` MAY be used for messages about resources owned by `did:key:zStEZpzSMtTt9k2vszgvCwF4fLQQSyA15W5AQ4z3AR6Bx4eFJ5crJFbuGxKmbma4`.

+The AWAKE bootstrap MUST occur on this channel.
+After the secure session is established, the substrate channel MAY be changed.

 ## 3.2 Requestor Broadcasts Intent